+

 According to marketing firm Yankelovich, Inc., the average modern person is exposed to around 5,000 ads per day, and this number is from 2007.

 The best way to complicate it further is to bombard your website visitors with multiple options to choose from, which usually confuses your potential clients.
-We already know that when you confuse, you lose.
+We already know that when you confused, you lose.

 The simplest way to use your website header is to create curiosity by inviting your prospects into a story they are interested in.